Project description

 For each topic, include the following:

-• A well formulated question or objective.
+- A well formulated objective.
 (You may include more than one idea if you want to receive feedback on different ideas for your project.
 However, one per topic is required.)

-• What will be the major deliverable(s)?
+- What will be the major product(s)?
 A published website?
 An interactive web application a la Shiny?
 An R package?
 A deployable API?

 Introduction and data